Abhijith1202/Client-Server/README.md

-# Question 3
+# Client-Server Model
-This question deals with making a multithreaded client-server model.
+This Project deals with making a multithreaded client-server model.
 - To get the executables, use the makefile as `make`
 - To run the server, use `./server <number of threads in threadpool>`
 - To run the client program, use `./client`